grych/elph/README.md

 Take a look at the source code!

 ## Author
 This software is written by Tomek 'Grych' Gryszkiewicz.
-Do not hestitate to contact me at mailto:grych@tg.pl or visit [my web page](http://www.tg.pl).
+Do not hestitate to contact me at grych@tg.pl or visit [my web page](http://www.tg.pl).

 ## License
 The MIT License (MIT)